shashank025/schemaviz/README.md

 Visualize foreign key relationships (and more) between the tables in your database schema using [d3.js](http://d3js.org/ "d3.js home page").

 We use d3's [force directed layout scheme](https://github.com/mbostock/d3/wiki/Force-Layout) to produce an SVG image where each relation (table) in your schema is rendered as a node.
-A directed edge is added from node A to node B if some column(s) in A refer(s) to some column(s) in B:
+A directed edge is added from node A to node B if some columns in A refer to some columns in B:

 ```
-    A -> B ==> Some columns in table A refer to some columns in table B.
+    A ---> B
 ```

 1. Collect Schema Information
 -----------------------------

-In order for schemaviz to do its thing, you need to tell schemaviz what your schema looks like.
+In order for schemaviz to do its thing, you need to tell it what your schema looks like.
 Use the provided [schema.csv](schema.csv) file for this purpose.
 This file should contain comma-separated records of the form:

     source,target

-with the semantic that some columns in table `source` refer to some columns in table `target`.
+meaning that some columns in table `source` refer to some columns in table `target`.
 The exact mechanism for populating schema.csv depends on the database system you are using.

-### postgres
+### 1.1 postgres

 We assume that the tables you are interested in reside in the `public` schema of your postgres database.
 Roughly speaking, the following query returns the list of tables in the public schema, along with the tables that each of these tables refers to: